 Welcome to our Wilderness

 The Golden Trout Wilderness is 304,000 acres of public land on the Kern Plateau surrounded by Inyo and Sequoia National Forests on the southern end of the Sierra Nevada range.
-It offers several hundred miles of trail, the designated “Wild and Scenic” North and South Fork of the Kern River, and excellent trout fishing for Kern River Rainbows and Volcano Creek Goldens(its namesake), as well as Eastern Brook Trout and Brown Trout.
+It offers several hundred miles of trail, the designated “Wild and Scenic” North and South Fork of the Kern River, and excellent trout fishing for Kern River Rainbows and Volcano Creek Goldens(its namesake), as well as Brook Trout and Brown Trout.
 The Golden Trout Wilderness has been the destination of many avid backpackers, rafters and fisherman although it receives a fraction of the tourists that its northerly neighbors, Yosemite and Sequoia National Park, host each year and remains a wilderness in the true sense of the word.
 The Wilderness boasts stunning vistas, a myriad of recreational opportunities, the promise of solitude and is waiting to be experienced by you.

 Big Kern Lake ROVING trips